-Benedict was the representative for California’s 10th congressional district as a Republican.
+Benedict was the representative for California’s 10th congressional district and was a Republican.
 He served from 1915 to 1917.

 From Aug 1916 to Mar 1917, Benedict missed 38 of 67 roll call votes, which is 56.7%.
 This is much worse than the median of 24.9% among the lifetime records of representatives serving in Mar 1917.
 The chart below reports missed votes over time.